Inedo/inedo-docs/Content/proget/feeds/conan/howto-conan-proxy.md

 ### Recommended: Removing Conan Center as a Remote

 Even after adding your `public-conan` feed as a remote, the Conan client will still use [Conan Center](https://center.conan.io) unless you explicitly disable it.
+This would allow developers to still install packages directly from Conan Center.
 We recommend disabling Conan Center to make sure all requests are proxied through your ProGet feed.

 ```bash
 $ conan remote disable conancenter